-- No standardized approach towards the type, dose or duration of the antibiotic regimen
+- No standardized approach toward the type, dose, or duration of the antibiotic regimen

-- No consensus on the meaning of a clinical response to antibiotics
+- No consensus on the meaning of clinical response to antibiotics

 - Over-prescribing of antibiotics

-- Risk of serious side effects from antibiotic treatment
+- Risk of severe side effects from antibiotic treatment

 - Difficulty in identifying patients without SIBO vs. those with SIBO caused by an antibiotic-resistant organism

-Due to the lack of standardized investigative tool for possible SIBO cases, addressing the condition is a challenge.
-As SIBO often co-exists with other GI disorders, it is difficult to define a typical patient and identify a treatment protocol.
+Due to the lack of standardized investigative tools for possible SIBO cases, addressing the condition is a challenge.
+As SIBO often co-exists with other GI disorders, defining a typical patient and identifying a treatment protocol is difficult.
 Nevertheless, there are three clear goals to help resolve SIBO:

 - Identify and correct the underlying cause/disease.

-- Treat the bacterial overgrowth and maintain a healthy gut flora with good bacteria with the aid of the best probiotics for SIBO.
+- Treat bacterial overgrowth and maintain a healthy gut flora with good bacteria with the best probiotics for SIBO.